truptilokhande/CMPE258/README.md

 ### Idea

-Detetction of Cigarette Butts using Semantic Segmentation (Yolact)
+Detection of Cigarette Butts using Semantic Segmentation (Yolact)

 Cigarette butts are poisoning shoreline animals.
-We aim to use ML to identify and detect and locate the cigartte butts.
+We aim to use ML to identify, detect and locate the cigarette butts.
-Out future plan is to build a bot on which this ML algo will run inorder to pick up waste near oceans, gutter, land etc.
+Our future plan is to build a bot on which this ML algo will run inorder to pick up waste near oceans, gutter, land etc.
-As a first step, we aim to build the ML aolution to detect and idenitfy cigarette butts.
+As a first step, we aim to build the ML solution to detect and identify cigarette butts.

 ### Dataset

 We have used the [Cigarette Butts Dataset](https://www.immersivelimit.com/datasets/cigarette-butts) and augmented to improve the model.
 1. Additional images from the internet of cigarette butts
-2. Took a cigartte butt and took photos of it
+2. Took a cigarette butt and took photos of it

-### Annote dataset
+### Annotate dataset

 1. Clone the COCO Annotator froom [github](https://github.com/jsbroks/coco-annotator)
-2. Annote and images and export the COCO annotation file
+2. Annotate and images and export the COCO annotation file
 3. Add these annotations to the existing annotation file in `cig_butts/train` folder

 ![image](https://user-images.githubusercontent.com/98665151/204422071-aa14ac54-a2b0-43ff-bf02-bf83c347fcb6.png)